ashinw/house-prj-pub/upper-level/section-P-requirements.md

-# Section P - Study [Shared Resource]
+# Section P - Study

 ## Context

-Section P will be the study which is a shared resource.
-The study is located beside the multi-level stair case on the upper level.
+Section P will be the study that will be re-located to the upper-level.
+The study will be a nook that is located beside the multi-level staircase on the upper level.

 The study is designed to be an open space.

-* It will likely host a printer, filing cabinet and will likely require powering a number of devices
+* It will likely host a printer, filing cabinet and will likely require powering a number of devices (give space is available)
 * People should be able to work together around a table
 * The west facing windows if installed can invite a lot of heat and light